jia-shijie/jia-shijie.github.io/_pages/about.md

 ---

 I am an Associate Professor in State Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering(IIE), Chinese Academy of Sciences(CAS).
 I obtained my Ph.D degree from the University of Chinese Academy of Sciences(UCAS) in 2017.
 My research interests lie in the general area of <font color="light blue"> Applied Cryptography, Network and System Security</font>, particularly in Cryptographic Misuse Detection, Information System Security Evaluation, and Data Storage Security.
-I have published 50+ papers on security venues, such as Usenix Security(26), ACM CCS (17,24), IEEE TDSC (21), IEEE TDSC (25*2), ACSAC (16,17,22,24), ESORICS (23) and AsiaCCS (16,19).
+I have published 50+ papers on security venues, such as Usenix Security(26), ACM CCS (17,24), IEEE TDSC (21), IEEE TIFS (25*2), ACSAC (16,17,22,24), ESORICS (23,26) and AsiaCCS (16,19).
 I won Distinguished Paper Award of ACSAC 2017.

 Education